asimihsan/computersecuritytips_info/content/posts/two-factor-authentication.md

 always stay a secret.
 If you use an easy-to-guess password, or hackers break into the website and get access to the passwords, other people can pretend to be you.

+Hackers are continuing to get access to private data, including passwords, at an alarming rate.
 In 2018 an estimated 4.5 billion records were breached from websites.
-In 2019 an estimated 2.7 billion identifying records were posted on the web for sale [1].
-In 2020 due to the global COVID-19 crisis, attackers are focusing more on health-care data at an even larger scale [2].
+In 2019 an estimated 2.7 billion identifying records were posted on the web for sale [^1].
+In 2020 due to the global COVID-19 crisis, attackers are focusing more on health-care data at an even larger scale [^2].

 For vital services like online government portals or email accounts, you may need additional security that a password alone cannot provide.

+### What is a solution?

-Hence many websites today give the option to identify you not just using a secret password but also with your phone.
+Many websites today give the option to identify you not just using a secret password but also with your phone.
 For example, once you log in with your password, the website sends an SMS text message to your phone number containing a six-digit code that you must then type in.
 Only someone with your phone can log into the website.
 Even if a hacker guesses your password or hacks the website's passwords, it very unlikely they will